rick001/zoho-crm-gdrive-integration/README.md

 NODE_ENV=development
 ```

-### Quick Token Refresh
+### Quick OAuth2 Setup

-If you don't have a refresh token or it expires, get a new one:
+If you need to complete or redo the OAuth2 setup:
 ```bash
 npm run get-token
 ```